 If your teeth have minor cosmetic imperfections that you're conscious of, filing may well be a quick and effective way to even out your smile.
 Even if porcelain veneers are your ultimate goal, you could opt for tooth reshaping as a short-term measure while you save for the more expensive treatment.

-Although the results of teeth filing aren’t drastic, even a few subtle changes can make you feel much more comfortable with showing off your teeth.
+From teeth shaving before and after photos, you can see that the results of teeth filing aren't drastic.
+However, even a few subtle changes can make you feel much more comfortable with showing off your teeth.